Recoverthol is an Australian hangover prevention drop which was created and launched in 2018 by a scientist from Queensland.

 The manufactures suggest adding it to your first drink which will cover you for about 4 drinks in total.
 Therefore if you’re drinking more than this in a course of the night, you’ll need to add a second vial to a drink somewhere in the middle of your session.

-They also mention that adding Recoverthol to your drink shouldn’t effect the taste.
+They also mention that adding Recoverthol to your drink which shouldn’t affect the taste.

 Are there any side effects?